 Understanding Asthma Triggers

-Triggers are substances or conditions that trigger your asthma.
+Triggers are things thatcause you to have asthma symptoms.
 Some triggers you can avoid completely.
 Others you can anticipate and adjust to.
 Use this sheet to help you identify your triggers.

 What Are Triggers?

 Triggers irritate your lungs and lead to asthma flare-ups.
-They include:
+Some examples are:

-Irritants, such as tobacco smoke or air pollutants.
+Irritants, such as tobacco smoke or air pollution.
 These are a concern for all people with asthma.

 Special conditions, such as being ill with a cold or the flu, or certain kinds of weather.
 These differ from person to person.

 Exercise can trigger asthma in some people.
-But it’s the one trigger you don’t want to avoid!
-If you have exercise-induced asthma, you can learn how to exercise safely.
+If exercise is one of your triggers, you can learn how to exercise safely.

 What Triggers Your Asthma?